Analysing NFT Projects: How to Avoid Scams

 A strong community can also help to promote and develop the project.

-Check to see if an NFT project has a Telegram group, Discord server, or any other active online community.
+Check whether an NFT project has a Telegram group, Discord server, or any other active online community.

 7. Screen for potential violations of intellectual property rights.

-NFT projects that could potentially violate intellectual property rights are a big red flag.
+NFT projects potentially violating intellectual property rights are a big red flag.

-Investigate to see if the NFT project is using someone else’s artwork, music, or other intellectual property without permission.
+Investigate whether the NFT project uses someone else’s artwork, music, or other intellectual property without permission.

-Here is an example of a hyped project that got rugged and where I personally lost money.
-Art Wars was a cool project with the real artist behind it.
-However, Opensea took down the project’s page for violating IP rights, and the people behind the project abandoned it.
+Here is an example of a hyped project that got rugged and where I lost money.
+Art Wars was a cool project with a real artist behind it.
+However, Opensea took down the project’s page for violating IP rights, and the people behind it abandoned it.

 8. Watch how the project launches.